Flag Lifecycle & Workflow

 Creating a Flag

-Navigate to the Flags page and click New Flag.
-Fill in the required fields:
+Navigate to Flags and click New Flag.
+Required fields:

 | Field | Required | Description |